michael-lowe-nz/js-calculator/README.md

 # js-calculator

-This is from the <a href="https://www.freecodecamp.com/challenges/build-a-javascript-calculator">Build a JavaScript Calculator</a> challenge on FreeCodeCamp.com
+This is from the <a href="https://www.freecodecamp.com/challenges/build-a-javascript-calculator">Build a JavaScript Calculator</a> challenge on FreeCodeCamp.com.
+I am completing it for sprint-8 of phase-0 at Enspiral DevAcademy